 Bridging Islands in Emacs: re-builder and query-replace-regexp

 One of the problems with Emacs, especially out of the box, is that its constituents don’t communicate with each other as comprehensively as they ought to.
 This is expected given the bazaar nature of its development: it’s an amalgamation of elisp libraries written by different contributors over decades, few of whom were aware of many of Emacs’ existing capabilities they could reuse or plug into.
-I covered a couple of examples of this deficiency in my series on Batteries included with Emacs (such as the pulse and view libraries).
+I covered a couple of examples of this deficiency in my series on Batteries included with Emacs (such as the pulse

 The experience of using most software teaches us to ignore such shortcomings and annoyances until we don’t even notice them any more.
 When using Emacs, however, it’s possible to glance occasionally at a lacuna between its islands that’s begging for a bridge.
 In stark contrast to most software, building arbitrary bridges in elisp is very easy.

-The Islands: re-builder and query-replace-regexp
+The Islands: re-builder

-One such example is a simple connection between the built in regexp-builder (re-builder) library and the *-replace-regexp functions. re-builder lets you build a regular expression (henceforth “regexp”) with interactive feedback.
+lets you build a regular expression (henceforth “regexp”) with interactive feedback.
 Text in the main buffer matching the regular expression is highlighted, which is very helpful to catch and correct errors:

-I’m reasonably familiar with Emacs’ flavor of regular expressions, idiosyncratic as it is (compared to PCRE), and thus often forget that re-builder even exists.
-On the other hand, query-replace-regexp (henceforth qrr), an everyday tool which does what it says on the tin, does not show matches as you construct the expression to be replaced:1
+), an everyday tool which does what it says on the tin, does not show matches as you construct the expression to be replaced:1

 Building regexps and replacing constructed regexps: these two commands do complementary things and deserve to work together.
 As things stand now, you’d have to

-• Copy it to the kill ring (C-c C-w by default).
+and construct your regexp. - Copy it to the kill ring (

-• Paste the kill (C-y).
+by default). - Paste the kill (

-• Fix newlines and backslashes (if using the “read” interface to re-builder, more on this below)
+). - Fix newlines and backslashes (if using the “read” interface to

-• Type in the replacement string and press RET to begin the replacements.
+, more on this below) - Type in the replacement string and press

 Connecting commands through the kill-ring (or clipboard) should be the last resort, not a go-to strategy!